zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

             },
             {
                 "role":"user",
-                "content": "In a json format {column-business-concept}, generate alignments between these tabular columns:"+ f"{list_columns}, and the next business-glossary items: {list_entities}"\
+                "content": "In a json format {column-business-concept}, generate alignments between these tabular columns:"+ f"{list_columns} and the next business glossary items: {list_entities}. "\
-                           +".
-Business-concepts should contain the right path in the business-glossary."
+                           +"Business concepts should contain the right path in the business glossary."
             }
         ]
 ```